zhaoqj23/FE-GUT/README.md

-# GNSS/UWB Tightly-Coupled Integration
+# FE-GUT: Factor Graph Optimization hybrid with Extended Kalman Filter for tightly coupled GNSS/UWB Integration
 We open-source the source code and simulation dataset of a combing factor graph optimization (FGO) and extended Kalman filter (EKF) architecture for GNSS/UWB tightly-coupled integration with online temporal calibration.
 The main contributions are as follows:
-* We introduce the **[Graphical State Space Model (GSSM)](https://github.com/shaolinbit/GraphicalStateSpaceModel)** which is a novel discretization method into the GNSS/UWB tightly-coupled integration.
+* We introduce the **[Graphical State Space Model (GSSM)](https://github.com/shaolinbit/GraphicalStateSpaceModel)** which is a novel discretization method into the tightly coupled GNSS/UWB integration.
-* An architecture combining FGO and EKF is designed to effectively leverage the respective advantages of both modeling approaches.
+* An architecture in which FGO is hybrid with EKF is designed to effectively leverage the respective merits of both methods.
 ## How to Use This Library
 The library was built and tested in Ubuntu 20.04.
 The results may be different for different OS.
 If any problem was found by you, please propose an issue or report it to zhaoqj23@mails.tsinghua.edu.cn.
 ### Requirements